-The regulations amend the General Teaching Council for Wales (Functions) Regulations 2000 ("the 2000 Regulations") as a consequence of the Education Act 2011 which provides for the abolition of the General Teaching Council for England and makes new provisions in relation to the prohibition of persons from carrying out teaching work.
-The regulations also take account of the coming into force of parts of the Public Services Reform (General Teaching Council for Scotland) Order 2011.
+The regulations amend the General Teaching Council for Wales (Disciplinary Functions) Regulations 2001 ("the 2001 Regulations") as a consequence of the Education Act 2011 which provides for the abolition of the General Teaching Council for England and makes new provisions in relation to the prohibition of persons from carrying out teaching work.

-2. Matters of special interest to the Constitutional and Legislative Affairs Committee
+2. Matters of special interest to Constitutional and Legislative Affairs Committee